paluh/purescript-puxing-bob/README.md

 ## Bidirectional routing

 Bidirectional routing allows you to easily encode and decode urls to and from types.
 All modules in this library are currently based on __purescript-routing-bob__.
 Parsers and serializers are generated from data types which are instances of `class Generic` (which can be derived autmagically in PureScript :-)).
-Here is the base routing API:
+Here is routing API which is base for this library:

 ```purescript